 Generally, floods result when weather events - thunderstorms, tropical storms, or hurricanes, for example - deliver more rain to a drainage basin than it can absorb readily, or store.
 Also, a midwinter thaw or an early spring can produce large amounts of runoff from melting snow in a short period of time.
 Ground that still is hard and frozen can't absorb the water, which runs off the surface and into lakes, streams and rivers, causing excess water to spill over the banks.

-``The meteorological processes that produce flood-causing precipitation and runoff in the United States occur within a much larger climatic context that is global in extent,'' Hirschboeck says. ``They often are related to the large-scale delivery pathways of atmospheric moisture, and, within a given season, floods often are influenced by large-scale unusual or unseasonal atmospheric circulation patterns.
+``The meteorological processes that produce flood-causing precipitation and runoff in the United States occur within a much larger climatic context that is global in extent,'' Hirschboeck says. ``They often are related to the large-scale delivery pathways of atmospheric moisture, and, within a given season, floods often are influenced by unusual or unseasonal regional atmospheric circulation patterns.

-``The connection to climate change is related to how the energy transport in the atmosphere balances out,'' she adds. ``It's these circulation changes that I think are the key to connecting the dots between increased floods and global warming.''
+``The connection to climate change is related to how the energy and moisture transport in the atmosphere balances out,'' she adds. ``It's these circulation changes that I think are the key to connecting the dots between increased floods and global warming.''

 Pall, of the Berkeley lab, says he and his colleagues decided to conduct the computer modeling experiment on the 2000 UK floods because they felt it was important to try to provide an objective answer to whether certain events have become more likely due to human-induced climate change ``as opposed to the speculation and somewhat subjective debate that usually follows in the aftermath of a damaging weather-related event,'' he says.